 Charlie Judy: Of course.
 The challenge they’re facing is how do they get more open and authentic.

 How do they help candidates make a decision or opt-in or out, and how do we figure out whether they’ll be successful here or not.

 If they get here and 30 days in realize they can’t be, they’re as good as gone anyway.
 So let’s give them that information before they decide to join us.

 Jamie: But how do you communicate that information to the candidate?
 Is there a piece of tech out there to do it, or do we need to re-work the whole attraction process to communicate your companies ethics or culture?

-Jamie: I guess internal talent are too scared to be that honest right?
+Q: Is the internal talent acquisition team too scared to be that honest?

-Charlie: They’re trying to sell the dream man.
-And they want to win too, so part of this needs to be about, it’s not about finding and filling the role, but about how successful that candidates can be.
+Charlie Judy: They’re trying to sell the dream man.
+And they want to win too, so part of this needs to be about.
+It’s not about finding and filling the role, but about how successful candidates can be.

 Jamie: But how do you measure that?

 Charlie Judy: It can be measured in years, speed of productivities or in contribution.